Tny5989/FFXIKeys/README.md

 \<key\> should be replaced with values from [data/keys.lua](https://github.com/Tny5989/FFXIKeys/blob/master/data/keys.lua).
 \<count\> should be replaced with a number.

 This addon does not check your accolades.
 It is up to you to verify your accolades amount before buying keys.

+As with all my addons, this is still a work in progress and should be used at your own risk.